Lorrytoolcenter/quickMTF/README.rst

  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-*for manufacture test sweep tone sound file ,which also do combined some package from opensource.
-audio file analyze USE only  @  Lorry RUi
+*for image quaility test purpose like lens focus test   @  Lorry RUi

 Main feature for this package
 ============================